SwissOpenEM/swissopenem.github.io/deliverables.markdown

 subtitle: What to expect from the project
 ---

 All delivery results of the project are described here.
-The schedule and dependencies are described on the Roadmap page.
+The schedule and dependencies are described on the <a href="/roadmap">Roadmap page</a>.

 Different components or organisational topics are being worked on within each work package.